raganwald/supervis.es/README.md

 3. Writer
 4. List
 5. Promise
+6. Callback

 The `Promise` monad wraps a ridiculously simple `Promise` implementation.
-Errors fall through much like the Maybe monad.
+Errors fall through much like the Maybe monad. `Callback` is an implementation of Haskell's infamous "Continuation" monad: You can sequence asynchronous callback functions without ugly nesting.

 ### feedback wanted